dev-dull/hugo-websites/devdull.lol/content/posts/2025.03-DevOps_your_job_hunt/index.md

 ---
-title: 'DevOps Your Job Hunt with GitHub Actions and the Google Gemini API as a Fast-Feedback Loop'
+title: 'DevOps Your Job Hunt with GitHub Actions and the Google Gemini API For Fast-Feedback'
 date: 2025-03-26T00:00:00-08:00
 draft: false
 showHeadingAnchors: true